BLCM/BLCMods/Pre Sequel Mods/ZetaDaemon/TPS Dialog Remover/README.md

 Removes Dialog from the presequel, speeding up playthroughs a lot.
 If something is broken contact me at ZetaDæmon#1337 on discord.

 Some missions might not let dialog be skipped so they will still play dialog.
-The current ones that have been skipped are:
+The current ones that have not been skipped are:
 * Bunch of ice holes.

 Changelog